IntelliTect/Coalesce/docs/topics/immutability.md

 This page explores some techniques to achieve immutability in a Coalesce application.

-## Configuration vs Transactional data
+## Configuration data vs Transactional data

 ### Transactional Data

 In an application, transaction data is any data that represents an event or action that occurred at a particular time.
 A purchase, an invoice or account statement, a message or email, an audit or error log, a calendar event - these are all examples of transactional data.

+For purposes of this exercise, we're also lumping non-configuration master data under the umbrella of transactional data.
+For example, a master Customer record, or a User record.

 ### Configuration Data

-Configuration data is the data in a system that informs how transactions occur.
+Configuration data (sometimes categorized under the umbrella of master data) is the data in a system that informs how transactions occur.
 The current price of an item, any kind of template, and even singleton configuration like a site's theme and colors.

 If you have configuration data that is linked to transactional data and affects how that transactional data is interpreted, that configuration data becomes a strong candidate for immutability.
+For example, an `InvoiceLine` record that references a `Product` by foreign key instead of having columns on `InvoiceLine` to hold the price and description of the product - any future updates to the product should not affect past invoices.

 ## General Techniques

-The following immutability techniques are applicable to both transaction and configuration data.
+The following immutability techniques are applicable to both transactional and configuration data.

 ### Disable edits